 Other therapies, such as art and music therapy or aromatherapy, may help individuals with dementia remember and experience memories more fully through the use of familiar colors, sounds, and smells.
 In addition, the use of particular essential oils might help persons with dementia to relax.
 For instance, there has been research that associates the use of lavender oil with the reduction of aggressive behavior.

-Bright light therapy has also shown some promise with helping with restlessness and sleep issues often associated with dementia.
-With this type of therapy, the person sits near a light therapy box, which emits light that mimics natural light.
-This type of therapy is thought to help in resetting one’s internal clock.
-Therefore, helping a person with dementia to sleep better at night.
+Bright light therapy has also shown some promise with helping restlessness and sleep issues often associated with dementia.
+In this type of therapy, the person sits near a light therapy box, which emits light that mimics natural light.
+This type of therapy is thought to help in resetting the internal clock, helping a person with dementia to sleep better at night.

 As with herbal supplements, the field of CAM treatments and therapies is not always strictly regulated or controlled.
 It is important when seeking out these treatments to inquire about a practitioner’s experience and certification.